ftassy/GCalTab/README.md

 ## Build from source

+Building the add-on fron source requires to have a working [Node.js](https://nodejs.org).
+In addition, some of the package.json scripts would work only in a "*nix" environment.
 The add-on can be built by running the following command from its root directory:
 ```
 npm ci
-npm run build
+npm run buildAddon
 ```

 ## Legal notice